duftler/click-to-deploy/k8s/spinnaker/scripts/manage/landing_page_base.md

 ## Select GCP project

-Select the project in which your Spinnaker is installed, then click **Confirm project**.
+Select the project in which your Spinnaker is installed, then click **Next**.

 <walkthrough-project-billing-setup>
 </walkthrough-project-billing-setup>

 ## Manage Spinnaker via Halyard from Cloud Shell

-This section guides you as you manage your Spinnaker deployment.
+This management console lets you run [Halyard commands](https://www.spinnaker.io/reference/halyard/) to configure and manage your Spinnaker installation.

 ### Ensure you are connected to the correct Kubernetes context